tide-foundation/decentralized-password-authentication-analysis/README.md

-# The Hacker Strikes Back
+# Decentralized Password Authentication Analysis

 This is the source code of the blog analysis on how to protect the authentication process with passwords in a decentralized solution using the hacked LinkedIn database.